lsst-ts/ts_tma/docs/developer/ats_deployment_guide.rst

 AXES PXI
 ========

-The "PXI" is actually a desktop tower running Alma Linux 8 with a VM running NIRT Linux.
+The "PXI" is actually a virtual machine on an esxi hypervisor running NIRT Linux.
 See :ref:`docs/developer/virtual_machines:NI Linux RT`

 This is the PXI where the control code for the main axes is running.
 To be able to configure the AXES PXI, the development PC should be configured as shown in the deployment document